-Many of us – even since the time we were little children – feel like we are not completely at home in this world.
+Many of us – even since the time we were little children—have been feeling disconnected, feeling like we are not completely at home in this world.

-Even though we can feel quite secure, happy, and loved within our families, we can also feel a nagging sense of emptiness, loneliness, and alienation (not being at home) in the world—or even the universe—or the totality of everything around us.
+Though we can feel quite secure, happy, and loved within our families, we can also feel a nagging sense of emptiness, loneliness, and alienation (not being at home) in the world—or even the universe—or the totality of everything around us.

 So where does this feeling of “not being at home in the cosmos” come from?
 Ironically, it comes from our sense of “perfect home.”
 How so?

 When we feel disconnected from “perfect home,” or we believe that we can never get there, or that this world is all there is, and so “perfect home” is unreal, we feel a deep sense of anxiety.
 It is as if we can never be brought to completion, and never be at peace—that we are consigned to partiality, frustration, and turmoil until there is nothing more than darkness.